chtzvt/secureddit/README.md

 If you haven't done that, go to reddit.com/prefs/ and set "Interface language" to your language of choice.

-From now on, use reddit.com instead of (your languace code).reddit.com.
+From now on, use reddit.com instead of (your language code).reddit.com.
 The interface will be in english at first, but it will automatically change to your language once you log in.